 18. George Charles BUCKLEY (Elizabeth (Eliza) Mary BUTLER , George James , 'unknown' ) was born on 4 Jul 1861 in 17 Brydges St., Covent Garden, London.
 He died on 17 Aug 1932 in Woodend Hospital, Aberdeen.
 He was buried in Huntly Cemetery.

 They had the following children.

 + 30 M i William BUCKLEY/BROWN was born on 8 Dec 1886.
 He died in 1969.

-George also married Mary INGRAM, daughter of Thomas INGRAM and Ann WATT, on 29 Jan 1898 in St. Margaret's Catholic Church, Huntly, Aberdeenshire.
+George also married Mary INGRAM, daughter of Thomas?
+INGRAM and Ann?
+WATT, on 29 Jan 1898 in St. Margaret's Catholic Church, Huntly, Aberdeenshire.
 Mary was born about 1864 in Huntly, Aberdeenshire.
-She was buried in Huntly cemetery, Aberdeenshire, Scotland.
+She died on 16 Nov 1917 in 22 Deveron St., Huntly.
+She was buried in Huntly Cemetery.

 George and Mary had the following children.

 Eliza INNES SMITH was born about 1898 in Gartly, Aberdeenshire.